An Executive Coaching Point of View

 Photo by Philipp Birmes via Pexels.

-GAIA COACHING – An Executive Coaching Point of View (ExCoVi)
+An Executive Coaching Point of View (ExCoVi)

 As an Executive Master Coach and Trainer, I am very fortunate to work with various talented, high-achieving and wonderful people.
 Every time I coach, I learn something new about my client, our society and myself.
-The summary of thoughts is based on emerging themes across all kinds of interactions I have; be it one-on-one executive coaching, group coaching or coaching trainings.
+The summary of thoughts is based on emerging themes across all kinds of interactions I have; be it one-on-one executive coaching, group coaching or coaching training.
 ExCoVis are meant to invite people to think differently based on scientifically or statistically proven understanding and lateral thinking.
-None of the content is meant to offend anyone in any way, and rather an invitation to discuss different executive points of view with respect and integrity.
+None of the content is meant to offend anyone in any way and is rather an invitation to discuss different executive points of view with respect and integrity.
 The content is shared to raise awareness and to inspire people to integrate their conscious and unconscious mind and therefore transform unconscious behaviour into conscious behaviour.